Hacker News

 If you can decide on a language, framework, critical libraries etc. then you should be able to decide on a database.
 It's probably more important than your application anyway.

-12 hours ago by matsemann
+4 years ago by matsemann

 Back before devops, containers, postgres etc were mainstream (so not more than ~6 years ago in my industry), soo many were running oracle dbs.
 And everyone shared the same instance, and it wasn't exactly trivial to get a new personal up and running (licensing, probably required a DBAs help).
 So then using hsqldb or something else lightweight were golden for local development or integration tests.
 So abstracting the DB was the default, and absolutely needed.

-10 hours ago by ivan_gammel
+4 years ago by ivan_gammel

 What platform are you talking about?
 In Java world JDBC existed from early days and was enough if you stick to standard SQL, in tests you may have needed only to switch driver classpath and connection string.
 ORMs existed at least since 2003-2004 (early versions of Hibernate).